Seven Social Sins

-History and influence
+History

-The list was published by Mohandas Karamchand Gandhi in his weekly newspaper Young India on October 22, 1925.
+The list was published by Mohandas Karamchand Gandhi in his weekly newspaper Young India on 22 October 1925.
 An almost identical list had been published six months earlier in England in a sermon at Westminster Abbey by Fredrick Lewis Donaldson.

 Gandhi wrote that a correspondent whom he called a "fair friend" had sent the list: "The... fair friend wants readers of Young India to know, if they do not already, the following seven social sins," (the list was then provided).
 After the list, Gandhi wrote that "Naturally, the friend does not want the readers to know these things merely through the intellect but to know them through the heart so as to avoid them."
 This was the entirety of Gandhi's commentary on the list when he first published it.

+Influence

 In the decades since its first publication, the list has been widely cited and discussed.
 Some books have also focused on the seven sins or been structured around them: